New Surfing Trends to Try This Year

 5. Micro-Adventures and Local Surf Trips

 Another exciting trend in new surfing is the rise of micro-adventures.
-Instead of travelling long distances, more surfers are exploring the hidden gems close to home.
-Cornwall, with its stunning coastline and consistent waves, is ideal for spontaneous surf trips.
-Even a single morning session can feel like a mini-holiday.
+Instead of travelling long distances, more surfers are discovering the great waves closer to home.
+With its beautiful coastline and reliable surf, Cornwall is perfect for spontaneous sessions.
+Even a quick morning surf can feel like a small escape from everyday life.

-At Big Blue Surf School, we encourage our students to embrace the adventure mindset.
-You don’t have to travel far to experience the joy of surfing—sometimes, the best waves are just down the road.
+At Big Blue Surf School, we encourage students to embrace that sense of adventure.
+You do not need to travel far to enjoy the thrill of new surfing.
+Often, the best waves are waiting just down the road at Summerleaze Beach.

 6. Inclusive Surfing Communities

-Finally, one of the most inspiring parts of new surfing is the focus on inclusivity.
+Finally, one of the most inspiring aspects of new surfing is the growing focus on inclusivity.
 More organisations are working to make surfing accessible to everyone, regardless of age, ability, or background.
-From adaptive surf lessons for people with disabilities to women’s surf groups and youth programmes, there are more opportunities than ever to get involved.
+Adaptive surf lessons for people with disabilities, women’s surf groups, and youth programmes are all helping more people experience the joy of riding waves.

 Ready to Experience New Surfing?